 - Easily handles four showers and a sink together without running out of water

-- Many consumers complain the Ecosmart Eco 27 water heater trips AFCI breakers when switched on.
+- Many consumers complain the Ecosmart Eco 27 trips AFCI breakers when switched on.

-The Eccotemp L5 Portable Tankless Water Heater and Outdoor Shower is the answer to the dream you always had of instant hot showers while camping.
-This portable 1.4GPM water heater runs on a 2 D cell battery ignition, making it perfect for use in campsites, cabins or around your house for washing your car, boat, dog or horse, where electricity is not easily available.
+The Eccotemp L5 Portable is the answer to the dream you always had of instant hot showers while camping.
+This portable 1.4GPM runs on a 2 D cell battery ignition, making it perfect for use in campsites, cabins or around your house for washing your car, boat, dog or horse, where electricity is not easily available.

 While its optimal operating range is 20-80 PSI, it also works on modified water systems with items like a 12 volt pump.
 It weighs only 13.8 pounds and requires just 2” clearance from walls, 1’ side to side clearance from anything flammable, 3’ from windows or anything overhanging and 18” from the ground to use.